scott-vincent/instrument-panel/README.md

 on a separate computer to the one running FS2020.
 It can run on either a PC or a Raspberry Pi.

+You can see it running on a Raspberry Pi 4 here: https://www.youtube.com/watch?v=vA6rveEP_9o&t=4s

 It requires the companion program from here

   https://github.com/scott-vincent/instrument-data-link